crocs-muni/open-source-development-course/README.md

 # PB173/oss: Open Source Development Course

+Do you want to:

+ - contribute to an open-source project of your chosing,
+ - have your work in an upstream project,
+ - help a project/tool you use,
+ - and earn a few credits while doing so?

+Then this seminar group of the PB173 course is for you!

 The main goal of the course is to help and encourage university students to join the development of real-world open-source software (in any programming language).
 The course consists of 5–6 hosted lectures by senior developers, two small homework assignments and quite a bit of open-source development.

 The information in this file reflects tentative information for the spring semester of 2022.
 For information on older semesters, see [spring 2021](2020-spring/README.md) and [spring 2020](2020-spring/README.md).